edlongman/inet/tutorials/queueing/doc/Burst1.rst

 Burst 1
 =======

-In this test, packets are periodically (randomly) produced by two active sources (ActivePacketSources).
+In this step, packets are periodically (randomly) produced by two active sources (ActivePacketSources).
 One source produces packets with a slower rate while the other source uses a faster rate.
 The two packet sources are combined using a markov chain with random transition matrix and random wait intervals.
 The packets are